 What do you want to change?

-Be the change you want to see – with a degree from Charles Sturt.
+Be the change you want to see with a degree from Charles Sturt and learn how to work in charity.
 Whether it’s starting a charity like Jaime, working with individuals and communities, protecting the environment, telling compelling stories – or any other way to make a difference, we’ve got a course for you to help you make it happen.